 One of the easier ways of social engineering, simply look over the targets’ shoulder and a plethora of information can be obtained, commonly called shoulder surfing.
 Information obtained can range from user id’s to passwords to secret data seen in plain text.

-In the following is a video by European Network and Information Security Agency which shows how easy it is to shoulder surf:
+In the following is a video by European Network and Information Security Agency shows how easy it is to shoulder surf:

 Original source: YouTube.